apalarcon/apalarcon.github.io/_pages/addinfo.md

 # Participation in Research Projects
-* Prevention of the climate change effects on endangered species, Higher Institute of Technolo- gies and Applied Sciences, Cuba, 2018-present
+* Prevention of the climate change effects on endangered species, Higher Institute of Technologies and Applied Sciences, Cuba, 2018-2019
 * Integration of advanced wave modeling tools and sea levels for the prediction of coastal flooding in Cuba, Institute of Meteorology, Cuba, 2018
-* Methodological tool for data and metadata treatment in weather and climate studies, National Program Climate Change in Cuba: impacts, mitigation and adaptation, Department of Meteo- rology, Higher Institute of Technologies and Applied Sciences, Cuba, 2015 -2016
+* Methodological tool for data and metadata treatment in weather and climate studies, National Program Climate Change in Cuba: impacts, mitigation and adaptation, Department of Meteorology, Higher Institute of Technologies and Applied Sciences, Cuba, 2015 -2016

 # Patent and intellectual property registrations